The Link Between Hearing Loss and Cognitive Decline

 Understanding the Brain–Ear Connection

 Hearing isn’t just about your ears—it’s a complex brain process.
-Your ears detect sound, but it’s your brain that interprets it.
+Your ears detect sound, and it’s your brain that interprets it.
 When your hearing is compromised, your brain has to work harder to process sounds, especially in noisy environments.
 This extra effort is called cognitive load, and over time, it may contribute to fatigue and even structural brain changes.

 Dr. Frank Lin, a leading researcher at Johns Hopkins University, has found compelling evidence linking untreated hearing loss to accelerated brain atrophy—particularly in regions of the brain associated with memory and speech comprehension1.